typedb/typedb-driver-examples/finance/grc.fraudDetection_web/README.md

 #### Entities

-The bookstore schema has the following entities:
+The schema has the following entities:

 - Geo_coordinate
 - Address